pi0neerpat/indexer-docker-compose/graph-node/advanced/README.md

 - Deploying subgraphs is now handled by the "index-node", while queries are handled by the "query-node".
 - We are binding the "index-node" to a different set of ports eg. `81XX`.
 Your create/deploy commands will need to reflect this port change.
 - In the BASIC guide we set Postgres to store data in `~/subgraph-data/postgres`.
-Since we do the same here, we won't lose any existing subgraph sync data.
+Since we do the same here, we won't lose any existing subgraph sync data (unless you changed your authentication)

 # Add Websockets & Health Monitoring